Wrongful Death Attorneys Assisting Families with Claims in Washington State

 You will need to identify the personal representative and work with them closely in order to pursue compensation for the wrongful death of your loved one.
 Although multiple family members may be entitled to recovery of damages, only the personal representative can initiate the legal proceedings.

-Who Is Entitled to Compensation for Wrongful Death?
+Who Is Entitled to Compensation?

 Surviving family members who can be awarded compensation for wrongful death are known as beneficiaries.